natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 ..
 Note:: Viruses - a virus is a program that replicates by attaching itself to other programs.
 The infected program must be executed for a virus to run.
 The program might be an application, a macro in a document, a Windows system file, or a boot loader program.

 A **boot sector virus** is a type of malware that infects a system's boot partition or the Master Boot Record (MBR) of a hard disk.
-During startup and before security software can be executed, the virus executes a malicious code.
+During startup, and before security software can be executed, the virus executes a malicious code.
 Once a computer is infected, a boot sector virus will try to infect every disk that is accessed on the infected system.

 A **browser hijacker** is a malware program, that modifies web browser settings, without the user's permission and redirects the user to websites the user had not intended to visit.
 It is often called, a browser redirect virus, because it redirects the browser to other, usually, malicious websites.